Hirsutism

 • Presence of excessive terminal (coarse, pigmented) hair of body and face, in a male pattern

-• May be present in normal adults as an ethnic characteristic or may develop as a result of androgen excess
+• May be present as an ethnic characteristic or may develop as a result of androgen excess

 • System(s) affected: dermatologic, endocrine, metabolic, reproductive